 These plans contain life insurance as one of the benefits provided to the customer.
 This means that there will be a lump-sum payment process given to the family members of the policyholder in the event of their death.

 In this case, no life insurance is provided to the customer when they opt for the pension plan.
 Only the premiums charged or the money spent is returned to the nominees.
 The money may or may not be repaid with interest.

 The NPS scheme allows people to prepare for retirement by saving in the stock and bond markets, depending on their preferences.
 60 percent of the funds will be withheld at maturity, and the remaining 40 percent must be used to buy an annuity contract.

-Pension and Retirement Plans by Canara HSBC Oriental Bank of Commerce Life Insurance
+Pension and Retirement Plans by Canara HSBC Life Insurance

 A well-thought-out retirement strategy will help you avoid the worries of rising inflation and living costs in your golden years.
 The key to a happy retirement is to prepare ahead of time and take advantage of the best pension options available.

-Canara HSBC Oriental Bank of Commerce Life Insurance offers various plans to its customers, keeping their needs and requirements in mind.
+Canara HSBC Life Insurance offers various plans to its customers, keeping their needs and requirements in mind.
 Some of them are:

 This policy offers a variety of annuity choices from which to select.
 You may also choose between receiving an instant or delayed annuity.
 This package has a fixed lifetime income that is deposited directly into your bank account.
 There is also the possibility of receiving monthly payments for the rest of your life or the life of your wife.